ferstaberinde/F3/README.md

 ## 04. TERMS OF USE ##

-F3 (hereafter 'Software') contains files to be used in the PC CD-ROM simulators "Arma 3".
+F3 (hereafter 'Software') contains files to be used in the PC simulator "Arma 3".
 To use the Software you must agree to the following conditions of use:

 1. The term 'Software' specifically excludes the file 'mission.sqm'.